The Elephant Man

 Story & Plot Summary: The Elephant Man

-Quick Plot Summary: The Elephant Man is a Drama, History film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1980, The Elephant Man is a Drama, History film directed by David Lynch.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Anthony Hopkins.

 Story Breakdown